 Obviously, we were very hungry after this experience, and walking 20 blocks up to Bloomingdales, where yet another interesting experience awaited.
 We met Steven (the founder of Walks of Italy and now Walks of New York) and Jeff (who is running Walks of New York) – you may remember some excellent experiences I had with this company in Rome and Milan.
 I was particularly excited as we were doing the inaugural ‘Highlights of New York‘… walk.

 But first things first, and that was a lovely brunch at Le Train Bleu, located on the 6th floor of Bloomingdales (which also went through a refurbishment and was looking particularly fab, I have to say).
+It kind of reminded me of my journey on the Orient Express train.

 For the tour to start properly, we needed to get on the subway.
 Me and subways are not particularly good friends, but I thought I would give it a go as it was only for a few stops – and we had strong men with us (just in case).
 It was a hot summer day, but it all worked OK.
 Here is a photo you won’t see very often…